This article originally appeared on Noisey US.

 Along the way, he has carved out a reputation for himself as an influential maker and publisher of noise art.
 Since the 80s, he’s made eardrum-rupturing recordings and given absurdist performances under the name Emil Beaulieau.
 He started a label the same year he started the store (the two businesses share a name) at the insistence of early Tangerine Dream member Conrad Schnitzler, who was looking for a new label home.
-It would eventually be an early stateside distributor for influential Japanese noise acts like Merzbow and Hanatarash, putting Lowell at the accidental epicenter of a scene of loosely connected experimentalists in the age before the internet.
+It would eventually be an early stateside distributor for influential Japanese noise acts like Merzbow and Hanatarash, putting Lowell at the accidental epicentre of a scene of loosely connected experimentalists in the age before the internet.
 Since 2006, when he last played a show as Emil Beaulieau, he’s mostly focused on the store and label.
 So I went there to talk to him about his legacy in Lowell and in noise.

 Lessard cut an unassuming figure when I met him.
 He was middle-aged, dressed in comfortable, simple slacks and a sweater.
 But his laugh announces his presence.
 It hints at the sort of spirit that’d inspire decades of chaotic noise.
 It was so immersive, I couldn’t help but join in when he let loose.